Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo (2023)

 1.4 Shin-Nakimise Dori and/or Dembouin Dori Street

 After visiting Senso Ji Temple, walk around Asakusa for a while walking under the covered pedestrian-only arcades.
+These are Shin-Nakimise Dori and Dembouin Doir Streets.
+They’re full of souvenir shops and restaurants.

 If you walk east along one of these streets, you’ll eventually make it back to the subway station.